camunda/camunda-docs-manual/content/installation/full/tomcat/manual.md

 ---

-This section describes how you can install the Camunda BPM platform and its components on a vanilla [Apache Tomcat 8](http://tomcat.apache.org/), if you are not able to use the pre-packaged Tomcat distribution.
-Regardless, we recommend that you [download a Tomcat 8 distribution](http://camunda.org/release/camunda-bpm/tomcat/) to fetch the required Camunda modules.
+This section describes how you can install the Camunda BPM platform and its components on a vanilla [Apache Tomcat](http://tomcat.apache.org/), if you are not able to use the pre-packaged Tomcat distribution.
+Regardless, we recommend that you [download a Tomcat distribution](http://camunda.org/release/camunda-bpm/tomcat/) to fetch the required Camunda modules.

 {{< note title="Reading the Guide" class="info" >}}
 Throughout this guide we will use a number of variables to denote common path names and constants: